nnatarajan/pet-helper/README.md

 # Pet Helper

-A full-stack app built with a React frontend and Ruby on Rails API backend.
+A full-stack app built with a React and Ruby on Rails

 ## 🚀 Features
 * Secure User Authentication using JWT / Devise